Innovative ideas for market research from Market Strategies International

 George Dichiaro is a vice president and senior research consultant and has managed market research from the client, supplier and ad agency perspectives.
 His 30+ years of experience have encompassed an array of research applications with an emphasis on strategic planning/positioning, marketing communication evaluation, brand imagery and consumer/shopping behavior.
 Over the last 18 years, George has specialized in qualitative research and is known for his creativity and passion for uncovering consumers’ needs and motivations.
 George earned an MBA from Northeastern University and a bachelor’s degree in marketing from The University of Dayton.
 When not running ragged as a qualitative research road warrior, George can be found finding peace on a quiet hiking trail or catching the Yale symphony in New Haven, CT.

-Gennifer Jackson is a director of research and consulting in the Telecommunications division at Market Strategies International.
-Since joining the company in 2007, Gennifer has partnered with telecommunications and retail clients to develop tracking, product development, customer satisfaction and loyalty programs.
+Gennifer Jackson is a senior director of research and consulting in the Consumer & Retail Research division at Market Strategies International.
+Since joining the company in 2007, Gen has served as a thought leader and trusted partner to her clients across multiple industries including CPG, retail and telecommunications.
+Gen has extensive experience designing and leading research across quantitative and qualitative methodologies, including consumer journey, segmentation, A&U, conjoint/discrete choice, concept testing, and impact modeling, both domestic and internationally.
 Prior to Market Strategies, she was the shared service center manager/analyst for Technisource/Intellimark Holdings in St. Louis.
 Gennifer also spent five years as director of client services for Remettra in Little Rock, where she managed client and vendor relationships and brand management and co-authored a patented ACH payment processing application.

-Greg is a vice president in the Telecommunications Division but works across all divisions and is in high demand as a speaker and author in the market research and telecom fields.
+Greg is a vice president in the Telecommunications Research Division but works across all divisions and is in high demand as a speaker and author in the market research and telecom fields.
 Greg's responsibilities include managing and growing key client relationships while maintaining a special focus on the integration of large-scale behavioral data with Market Strategies’ traditional market research solutions.
 He is known for turning extremely complex data into actionable insights and turning data into competitive advantages for his clients.
 Currently, he has four patents related to data-focused market research methodologies.
 Greg earned a master’s degree in business administration from Kennesaw State University in Kennesaw, GA; a master’s degree in clinical psychology from University of Hartford in Hartford, CT and a bachelor’s degree in psychology from Union College in Schenectady, NY.
-When not on the road for work, Greg can usually be found driving his 14-year-old twins to their respective symphony rehearsals, piano competitions, choir practices or various other performing arts activities that are invariably too far from home.
+When not on the road for work, Greg can usually be found chasing after his 17-year-old twins to their respective musical theatre performances, symphony rehearsals, piano competitions or various other performing arts activities that are invariably too far from home.

 K.C.
 Boyce is senior product director for the Utility Trusted Brand & Customer Engagement studies at Market Strategies International.
 In this role, he manages the development and delivery of syndicated studies and best practices with a focus on helping utilities create valuable relationships with their business and residential customers.
 Throughout his career, K.C. has worked across industries and sectors to develop innovative solutions to complex problems and translate subject matter expertise into actionable insight.
 Before joining Market Strategies, K.C. was senior vice president at Chartwell, where he led industry and consumer research, conference production and marketing.
 He also served as the Smart Grid Consumer Collaborative’s assistant director, leading its consumer research program.
 K.C. holds an MBA from Georgia State’s Robinson College of Business and a bachelor’s degree in political science from Colorado College.